build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 #### Create a rule group

-- Similar to the previous section, navigate to rule groups and click on `add rule group`.
+- Similar to the previous section, in the AWS  Console, navigate to Rule Groups and click on `add rule group`.
 Enter a name to the Rule group and click on `Next`.

 ![Create a rule group](/images/lab1-17.png "Create a rule group")